SkyHobbit36/my-simple-site/README.md

-# Мой сайт-визитка для примера
-My promo site
+# My promo site
+Was made to practice

+## Was used
+gulp, clean-css, concat, browser-sync yarn git